-CYS programs will be closed all federal holidays, CYS Staff In-Service Day and any other additional days/installation closures approved by the Garrison Commander.
+CYS programs will be closed all federal holidays, CYS Staff In-Service Days and any other additional days/installation closures approved by the Garrison Commander.
 Fees will not be reduced, refunded, or prorated for these days.

-CDC and SAC/YC: A late pick up charge of \$1.00/minute will be charged per family per site after 1715 for up to 15 minutes due to parents' late arrival.
+CDC and SAC/YC: A late pick up charge of \$1.00/minute will be charged per family per site after closing for up to 15 minutes due to parents' late arrival.
 When the family is later than 15 minutes they will be charged \$5.00 per child per site for the remainder of the hour and each hour thereafter.
-Payments for late pick up fees are due the next business day.
+Late fees for hourly care beyond the reserved time will be charged.
+Payments for late pick up fees are due at time of pickup.